senny/emacs-eclim/README.md

 ## Configuration

-If you have Eclipse installed in a non-standard location (i.e. ~/opt/eclipse) you can override the lookup by setting adding the following to your startup script.
+If you have Eclipse installed in a non-standard location (i.e. ~/opt/eclipse) you can override the lookup by adding the following to your startup script.

         (custom-set-variables
          '(eclim-eclipse-dirs '("~/opt/eclipse")))